Objectives of the Training Grant

 The University of Wisconsin

 The SVM is located on the campus of the University of Wisconsin, a world leader in biological research.
-The most recent figures compiled by the National Science Foundation indicate that the University of Wisconsin ranked first among public institution in annual spending on research and development for FY08 ($942 million).
+The most recent figures compiled by the National Science Foundation indicate that the University of Wisconsin ranked 8th in annual spending on research and development (over 1.5 billion in expenditures).
 Faculty mentors hold appointments in all departments within the SVM and in various departments and programs throughout the campus.
 Collaborative, integrative research is particularly emphasized at the University of Wisconsin, and a major strength of this program is the quality and diversity of participating mentors.

 Training is available in a wide variety of laboratories investigating various topics.
 Mentors are listed below by area of research.

 - Dr. Kristen Bernard

 - Dr. Dorte Dopfer

 - Dr. Tony Goldberg – Molecular epidemiology of emerging infectious diseases

 - Dr. Anna Huttenlocher

 - Dr. Yoshihiro Kawaoka – influenza

 - Dr. Suresh Marulasiddappa – T cell response to viral infection